 If you are a researcher in the area of social entrepreneurship, there is an interesting topic that you will come across often in the social entrepreneurship literature – whether opportunities are created or discovered.
-The main reason behind this conundrum is to understand how social entrepreneurs identify social problems.
+Its important to understand that social entrepreneurship identification of an opportunity is very crucial part in social entrepreneurship.
+The main purpose of social entrepreneurial opportunity identification is to look for problems that can affect social welfare.
 The social entrepreneurial opportunities establish a motive to solve social problems through innovative solutions similar to the way commercial entrepreneurs create new and innovative products that enrich, advance, and promote an improved society (Carraher et al., 2016; González et al., 2017).

 Let us first unpack the discovery perspective.
 The discovery theory deals primarily with two major aspects which are – the nature of opportunities and the nature of entrepreneurs (Alvarez & Barney 2007).
 Therefore, information asymmetries play a decisive role in the discovery perspective, since entrepreneurs are believed to process and re-combine new and old information (Kirzner, 1997).
 Entrepreneurs are more alert than non-entrepreneurs and thus, able to discover opportunities.
 This idea belongs to the cognitive component of the discovery school.
 Hence, systematic differences, such as informational or cognitive factors, explain why entrepreneurs discover opportunities and non-entrepreneurs do not (Alvarez & Barney, 2007).
 A number of researchers following the discovery perspective have investigated how and why entrepreneurial opportunities occur, often with a focus on economic variables, thereby, establishing the basis for the opportunity discovery school (Alvarez & Barney, 2007; Suddaby et al., 2015).